SedFoam/sedfoam/tutorialsDyM/FallingSphereMorphing/README.md

  Falling sphere - Morphing approach
  ============

-This tutorial investigates the free fall of a sphere with a diameter of 15mm settling in silicon oil using the morphing mesh approach.
-The simulation is conducted in OpenFOAM with input parameters chosen to replicate the experiments at a Reynolds number of 1.5 of:
+This tutorial investigates the free fall of a sphere with a diameter of 15mm settling in silicon oil using the overset approach.
+The simulation is conducted in OpenFOAM with input parameters chosen to replicate the experiment of:

 Ten Cate, A., et al. "Particle imaging velocimetry experiments and lattice-Boltzmann simulations on a single sphere settling under gravity."
 Physics of Fluids 14.11 (2002): 4012-4025.